ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

 Some users may don't have an available wifi connection for their phone nor a data subscription from their mobile provider.
 This short tutorial will help you to connect your Ubuntu Touch to your computer to access internet.

-Prerequisite: Phone is connected to the computer with usb and developper mode enabled.
+Prerequisite: Phone is connected to the computer with usb and developer mode enabled.

 Steps:
 ------

-1 - on phone: ``android-gadget-service enable rndis``
+1. on phone: ``android-gadget-service enable rndis``

-2 - on computer: get your rndis ip address e.g:``hostname -I``
+2. on computer: get your rndis ip address e.g:``hostname -I``

-3 - on phone:
+3. on phone:

       add gateway: ``sudo route add default gw YOUR_COMPUTER_RNDIS_IP``